- $695 per day 1 or 2 people

 These trips are done on arrangement.
 Call for more information or keep an eye on the website for dates.
 Also check out our Guide’s Road Trips for more information.

 The Tumut River

-There are many S bends that add a sense of deja vu to the drift, something that is very welcome when the fish are up and rising.
-This is a section of river that you could spend all day on and never even get close to fishing a fraction of it.
+There are many S bends that add a sense of deja vu to a day on the Tumut, something that is very welcome when the fish are up and rising.
+This is a section of river that you could spend all day on, and never even get close to fishing a fraction of it.

-Long runs, gravel bars, willow lined bends; there is so much trout habitat that it can be difficult to focus on any one thing.
+Long runs, gravel bars, willow lined bends; there is so much trout habitat, that it can be difficult to focus on any one thing or even method.
 The temptation to always fish every good bit of water or constantly change rods and methods to accommodate the different types of water, often leading to missed opportunities.
 This is where your guide will come into his own, discerning which slots and lies are the high percentage ones, and which ones to simply drift past.

 Sorting out the wheat from the chaff so to speak.

 While the Tumut has all the hatches that the Swampy has, it also has a relatively unheralded willow grub fall that we often encounter in late summer.
 The timing being somewhat different to back here on the Goulburn.

 The grasshopper fishing is also first rate, and in summer through early autumn, larger terrestrials seem to account for most of the better browns that we encounter.